ArtiScales/ParcelManager/src/main/resources/doc/AttributePolicy.md

 Reshaped parcels have a new <i>section</i> value, based on the value of the <a href="https://framagit.org/artiscales/parcelmanager/-/blob/master/src/main/java/fr/ign/artiscales/pm/workflow/Workflow.java">abstract workflow.Workflow.makeNewSection()</a> method.
 This value is automatically incremented.
 <i>Number</i> value is also incremented for each new zone.

-It is possible to convert the basic nomemclature of Parcel Manager into another nomeclature and vice versa using specific methods.
+It is possible to convert the basic nomemclature of Parcel Manager into another nomenclature and vice versa using specific methods.
 See for instance <i>frenchParcelToMinParcel(...)</i> from the <a href="https://framagit.org/artiscales/parcelmanager/-/blob/master/src/main/java/fr/ign/artiscales/pm/fields/french/FrenchParcelFields.java">fields.french.FrenchParcelFields</a> class, and  <i>setOriginalFrenchParcelAttributes(...)</i>.

 ## Zoning plan